pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 Then, TiDB shouldn't do cascade delete for foreign key `fk_1` in state `Write-Only`, since the `Add Foreign Key` DDL job maybe failed in `Write-Reorg` state and rollback the DDL job.
 But it is hard to rollback the cascade deleted executed before.

-So, when execute DML with `non-publick` foreign key, TiDB will do foreign key constraint check instead of foreign key cascade behaviour.
+So, when executing DML with `non-public` foreign key, TiDB will do a foreign key constraint check instead of foreign key cascade behaviour.

-#### Case-2: Auto create index for foreign key and add foreign key constrain
+#### Case-2: Auto-create index for foreign key and add foreign key constrain

-As TiDB support multi-schema change now, we create a `ActionMultiSchemaChange` job and contains following 2 sub-ddl job.
+As TiDB support multi-schema change now, we create an `ActionMultiSchemaChange` job that contains the following 2 sub-ddl job.
 - Add Index DDL job
-- Add Foreign Key Constrain DDL job
+- Add Foreign Key Constraint DDL job

-When TiDB add foreign key ddl job meet error, TiDB will rollback the `ActionMultiSchemaChange` job and the 2 sub-ddl job will also be rollback.
+When TiDB adds foreign key DDL job meet error, TiDB will rollback the `ActionMultiSchemaChange` job and the 2 sub-ddl job will also be rollback.

 ### Drop Table